Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-RomanGAnker/README.md

 ### v0.1

-** v.01 is a simple JavaScript program that displays a character doing Jumping Jacks using LED icons.
+** v.01 is a simple JavaScript program that displays a character doing Jumping Jacks using LED lights.
 Activity_1.js **

 ### v0.2

+v.02 is a JavaScript program that uses the "B" button to initialize the second movement of the jumping jack action using LED lights.
+Activity_2.js

 **[etc.]**